Java Chatbot

 • Libraries and Frameworks are Strong:

-Java has a strong library and framework ecosystem (Spring Boot, Apache OpenNLP, and TensorFlow Java to name a few) that makes chatbot development faster.
+Java has a robust library and framework ecosystem (Spring Boot, Apache OpenNLP, and TensorFlow Java, to name a few) that facilitates faster chatbot development.

 • High Performance: